-The school participates in the Title IV federal financial aid programs (Title IV).
-The Return of Title IV (R2T4) policy and formula are used by the school to determine the amount of Title IV funds that must be returned if the student withdraws from the school.
-The R2T4 formula is applicable when the student withdraws at any point during a payment period.
+The School participates in the Title IV federal financial aid Programs (Title IV).
+The Return of Title IV (R2T4) policy and formula are used by the School to determine the amount of Title IV funds that must be returned if the Student withdraws from the School.
+The R2T4 formula is applicable when the Student withdraws at any point during a payment period.
+Because the school is required to take attendance, the student's withdrawal date is their last date of attendance at an academically related activity as determined from the schools attendance records for both official and unofficial withdrawals.

-The requirements for returning Title IV funds under the R2T4 formula is different from a school's institutional refund policy.
-The R2T4 formula determines the amount of unearned Title IV funds that must be returned when a student withdraws.
-In contrast, the refund policy determines how much tuition a student owes after a student withdraws.
+The requirements for returning Title IV funds under the R2T4 formula is different from a School's institutional refund policy.
+The R2T4 formula determines the amount of unearned Title IV funds that must be returned when a Student withdraws.
+In contrast, the institutional refund policy determines how much tuition a Student owes after a Student withdraws.

-So, it is possible that the R2T4 policy might result in a return of Title IV funds that previously paid for tuition and other charges at the school.
-In turn, the institutional refund policy might result in a student owing funds to the school to cover unpaid institutional charges even though the student withdrew from the school without completing the program.
+So, it is possible that the R2T4 policy might result in a return of Title IV funds that previously paid for tuition and other charges at the School.
+In turn, the institutional refund policy might result in a Student owing funds to the School to cover unpaid institutional charges even though the Student withdrew from the School without completing the Program.
 The R2T4 policy is discussed below.
 The institutional refund policy is discussed in the previous section of the Enrollment Agreement.

-R2T4 Calculation: The R2T4 formula applies if the student received or could have received federal Title IV financial assistance during the payment period in which the student withdrew based on applicable eligibility criteria (e.g., Pell Grants, Direct Subsidized Loans, Direct Unsubsidized Loans, or Direct PLUS Loans).
+R2T4 Calculation: The R2T4 formula applies if the Student received or could have received federal Title IV financial assistance during the payment period in which the Student withdrew based on applicable eligibility criteria (e.g., Pell Grants, FSEOG, Direct Subsidized Loans, Direct Unsubsidized Loans, or Direct PLUS Loans).

-The percentage of Title IV aid earned is equal to the percentage of the payment period that was completed as of the student's withdrawal date.
-For clock-hour programs, a student earns the percentage of scheduled clock hours up to the date of withdrawal divided by the number of scheduled clock hours in the payment period.
+The percentage of Title IV aid earned is equal to the percentage of the payment period that was completed as of the Student's withdrawal date.
+For clock-hour Programs, a Student earns the percentage of scheduled clock hours up to the date of withdrawal divided by the number of scheduled clock hours in the payment period.

-For example, if a student completes 30 percent of the scheduled clock hours, the student will earn 30 percent of the assistance the student originally received or was eligible to receive.
-Once a student completes 60 percent or more of the scheduled clock hours in the payment period, the student is considered to have earned 100% of the assistance for the payment period.
+For example, if a Student completes 30% of the scheduled clock hours, the Student will earn 30% of the assistance the Student originally received or was eligible to receive.
+Once the Student completes over 60% of the scheduled clock hours in the payment period of enrollment, a Student has earned 100% of the FSA funds the Student received and was scheduled to receive during the period.